open/close all folders

 - The entire middle section of Raggedy Ann & Andy: A Musical Adventure consists of these.

 Films — Live-Action

 - The Cannibal Island sequence in Pirates of the Caribbean: Dead Man's Chest.
 This one is particularly inexplicable, given that the movie is two-and-a-half hours long, leaving one to wonder why the producers thought it needed more padding.
 The scriptwriters have explained in interviews that the key point is the cannibals' belief that Captain Jack is a deity trapped in human form, which was supposed to prepare the audience for the revelation in the sequel that one of the other characters is a deity trapped in human form.
 (Although, since the natives were presented as superstitious savages who probably believe all kinds of wacky stuff, it's hard to notice that as foreshadowing even after the reveal is made in the third movie.)
 According to the commentary, it was also supposed to address the idea that Jack could escape Davy Jones and the Kraken by simply staying out of the ocean.

-- A variation occurs in the James Bond teasers, which are usually only a cool action scene.
+- A variation occurs in the James Bond Action Prologue, which is usually a cool action scene at the start.
 The ones from Goldfinger, Thunderball and Octopussy have no connection to the story whatsoever (unless you count the scar in Thunderball).
 Some only serve for a introduction (Red Grant and SPECTRE training in From Russia with Love, Scaramanga and his "funhouse" in The Man with the Golden Gun, Henry Gupta - briefly - in Tomorrow Never Dies, Bond getting his license to kill in Casino Royale).
 The rest give Back Story, though sometimes you only discover after the credits.